Andhrudu

-Andhrudu is a 2005 Indian Telugu-language action drama film written and directed by Paruchuri Murali and produced by M. L. Kumar Chowdary.
+Andhrudu is a 2005 Indian Telugu-language romantic action drama film written and directed by Paruchuri Murali and produced by M. L. Kumar Chowdary.
 The film stars Gopichand and Gowri Pandit in her debut role, with music composed by Kalyani Malik.
 The film follows an Andhra man who travels to the lawless land of Bihar to win back his lover after she calls off their engagement, while dealing with her family's conflicts and the violent gangs involved.

 Andhrudu was a commercial success at the box office.
+The film was remade in Tamil as Konjam Sirippu Konjam Kobam (2011).

 Plot

 Surendra is an honest and passionate Sub-Inspector who is framed by a corrupt colleague, leading to a conflict with his superior, Assistant Commissioner of Police (ACP) Ranveer Sinha.
 Meanwhile, Ranveer's daughter Archana, an aspiring singer, studies music under the renowned teacher Viswanatha Sastry, who happens to be Surendra's father.
 As Surendra and Archana meet and grow closer, they develop a strong bond.
 Despite Surendra's dismissal from the police force, he remains determined to clear his name and continues his pursuit of justice.

 A flashback reveals Ranveer’s troubled past.
 Originally from Bihar, Ranveer grew up in a joint family that was massacred by bandits, with only he and his sister surviving by hiding under the bodies of their relatives.
 His uncle, who also survived, promises his daughter to Ranveer, although he has no romantic feelings for her.
 Choosing to pursue his education, Ranveer becomes an IPS officer with the support of his uncle.
 Meanwhile, his cousin, Rana, marries Ranveer’s sister, and Ranveer falls in love with a Telugu girl in Andhra Pradesh.
 However, when Rana’s sister learns of this relationship, she commits suicide.
 Rana blames Ranveer for her death and attempts to kill him.
 Ranveer is saved by his sister’s plea but is ostracised from Bihar.
 He later marries Archana’s mother and settles in Andhra Pradesh, though he remains distressed by his estrangement from his sister.